Swing-state legislatures diverge on election-year gun measures

 “It’s just about keeping people safe, and the safety, I think, preempts any right to possess a gun,” she said.

-The post Swing-state legislatures diverge on election-year gun measures appeared first on Stateline.
+The post Swing-state legislatures diverge on election-year gun measures appeared first on Rhode Island Current.